gerac83/BMVC2024/authors/submit-your-paper.md

 ---

-## Paper Submission
+## Asbtract and Paper Submission

-<p>Paper submission and registration are handled via OpenReview.
+<p>Abstract and paper submission are handled via OpenReview.
 The submission portal can be accessed by clicking on the following button, as well as instructions on how to create a profile in Openreview if this is your first time using Openreview.
 The submission portal will be available from April 2nd, 2024 at 23:59 GMT.</p>

 <div class="row no-gutters pt-0 d-xs-block ">
     <div class="mb-1 pl-2 pr-2 mx-auto mx-sm-left col-xs-auto">